-If legal action is taken against you by the creditor and you receive court papers – usually called a Form 4A Complaint or a Writ – get advice as soon as possible.
-In many cases, a complaint to Financial Ombudsman Service or the Credit and Investments Ombudsman will have the effect of stopping actual or threatened legal action.
+If legal action is taken against you by the creditor and you receive court papers – usually called a Form 5A Complaint or a Writ – get advice as soon as possible.
+In many cases, a complaint to the Australian Financial Complaints Authority will have the effect of stopping actual or threatened legal action.
 If you do nothing, a court order (judgment) will be entered against you.

 What if I dispute the amounts that have been credited and debited?

 If you dispute any amounts that have been credited or debited on your account, the creditor must provide reasonable written details of how that credit or debit arose.
 You need to request this information within 30 days of receiving the statement of account which shows the disputed credit or debit.